dashbird/site/content/blog/exploring-lambda-limitations.md

 The important thing to notice here is that your code and its dependencies should be within <strong>250 MB</strong> size limit when in uncompressed state.
 Even if we consider a larger package size it may seriously affect Lambda function’s cold start time.
 Consequently, the Lambda function will take longer time to execute with larger package size.

-If you're looking to get a quicker and easier understanding of the performance of your serverless website or application, check out Dashbird's (monitoring, insights and alerts features)[https://dashbird.io/features/] or hit the ground running and (get your free account now)[https://dashbird.io/register/].
+If you're looking to get a quicker and easier understanding of the performance of your serverless website or application, check out Dashbird's [monitoring, insights and alerts features](https://dashbird.io/features/) or hit the ground running and [get your free account now](https://dashbird.io/register/).

-<italic>* The (maximum execution time was increased)[https://aws.amazon.com/about-aws/whats-new/2018/10/aws-lambda-supports-functions-that-can-run-up-to-15-minutes/#:~:text=You%20can%20now%20configure%20your,Lambda%20function%20was%205%20minutes] from 5 minutes to 15 in October 2018.</italic>
+<italic>* The [maximum execution time was increased](https://aws.amazon.com/about-aws/whats-new/2018/10/aws-lambda-supports-functions-that-can-run-up-to-15-minutes/#:~:text=You%20can%20now%20configure%20your,Lambda%20function%20was%205%20minutes) from 5 minutes to 15 in October 2018.</italic>

 ---